jordanofoster/ntu-obsidian-notes/ISYS20311 - Information Security/Lecture 16 - Lessons Learned.md

 These key points should be recorded.

-## Phases of Improvement

-These are as follows:

-1) Prevent the incident from occuring again.
-2) Avoid hazards that caused the incident in the first place.
-3) Improve the management system for crisis situations.

  ## Incident Walkthrough

  For the purposes of this section, we will use an example incident where unauthorised access to a computer system was obtained by someone using a 'stolen' set of credentials (login/password).